-- 1. Utilize effective communicative skills. - Participate as a member of the dental health team in the coordination and delivery of patient care. - 3.
-Teach the patient adequate nutrition as it relates to health and the - Perform four-handed assisting skills to assist the dentist in general dentistry. - 5.
+- 1. Utilize effective communicative skills. - 2.
+Participate as a member of the dental health team in the coordination and delivery of patient care.

+- Teach the patient adequate nutrition as it relates to health and the teeth. - 4.
+Perform four-handed assisting skills to assist the dentist in general dentistry. - 5.
 Perform common laboratory procedures. - 6.
 Implement beginning skills for assisting in the dental specialties. - 7.
-Expose, process and mount dental radiographs. - Demonstrate skills in organizing and maintaining the secretarial assistant position. - 9.
+Expose, process and mount dental radiographs. - 8.
+Demonstrate skills in organizing and maintaining the secretarial assistant position. - 9.
 Assist the dentist during office emergencies. - Demonstrate acceptable behavior by practicing within the ethical and legal guidelines of the Dental Assistant. - 11.
-Participate in continuing education by: - a. reading current literature. - b. attending continuing education programs through formal and/or informal educational experiences. - networking with members of the dental health team to impart knowledge.
+Participate in continuing education by: - a. reading current literature. - attending continuing education programs through formal and/or informal educational experiences. - networking with members of the dental health team to impart knowledge.

 Admission to the program: Applicants must meet the admission requirements of Calhoun Community College.
-Applicants should be eligible to take English 101 and Math 100 or Math 112 or Math 116 or have permission of the Dental Assisting instructor.
+Applicants must have a 2.0 grade point average and should be eligible to take English 101 and Math 100 or Math 112 or Math 116 or have permission of the Dental Assisting instructor.
 Dental Assisting classes are admitted once a year, Fall Semester.
-For more information/appointment, contact Ms. Pat Stueck, Dental Assisting Director, 306-2812 or the Allied Health Department, 306-2785/2786.
+For more information/appointment, contact Ms. Pat Stueck, Dental Assisting Director, 306-2812 or the Allied Health Department, 306-2786.